A Grassroots Club

-in 2006 Camrowers club was formed to provide recreational rowing for a wider audience,
+that in 2006 Camrowers Club was formed to take recreational rowing to a wider audience.
+The

 Exercise - a "miracle cure"*